 My first day on the job!
 We’ve changed our logo since then– actually, a lot has changed

 I remember how confused I felt when I would wander around the Zoo– and how I actually got lost with a reporter my first week on the job when I was trying to take her to the Wildlife Carousel!
-Obviously I have memorized the Zoo map
+Obviously I have memorizedthe Zoo map since then.